 - You are causing damage to other system components.

 - Your brakes will not hold.
-That is, high chance of getting crash
+That is, a high chance of getting a crash

 - If you are caught driving without brake fluid on purpose, you’ll be issued a ticket.

-Brake fluid is the most affordable thing in the brake system – yet, essential.
+Brake fluid is the most affordable part of the brake system – yet essential.
 Low or brake fluid leaks are the common cause of brake damage and collisions.
 Hence, do not drive your car without brake fluid.

 Q: How serious is a brake fluid leak?

-As explained earlier, brakes work with hydraulic force.
-Brake fluids help in carrying out the driver’s demands as he steps on the brake pedal.
-If a brake fluid leak occurs, the brake system will lose the hydraulic forces needed to function optimally, leading to the inability to stop your car.
+As explained earlier, brakes operate under hydraulic pressure.
+Brake fluid helps carry out the driver’s demands as he steps on the brake pedal.
+If a brake fluid leak occurs, the brake system will lose the hydraulic pressure needed to function optimally, leaving you unable to stop your car.

 Q: Can brake fluid go low without a leak?

 Absolutely yes.
 When the brake pads and shoes wear out, the system will send the hydraulic fluid into the caliper or wheel cylinder.
-As a result, the brake fluid on the reservoir will reduce.
-That said, do not confuse this situation as a fluid leak.
+As a result, the brake fluid in the reservoir will reduce.
+That said, do not confuse this situation with a fluid leak.
 The moment you replace the worn-out brake pads and shoes, the fluid will return to the reservoir.

 Q: Is it safe to drive a car without brake fluid?

-While the brake fluid won’t stop your car from moving, you should note that your brakes will not hold without brake fluid.
-In simple terms; no fluid, no brake.
+While brake fluid won’t stop your car from moving, your brakes will not hold without it.
+In simple terms, no fluid, no brake.
 Driving without brake fluid is totally unsafe because your brakes will not hold.
 Do you know what that means?
 You’re preparing for a crash!

 Final word